-Wool is a naturally durable fibre and garments can stay in circulation for a relatively long period of time, reducing their environmental footprint.
-Research has established that woollen products have the potential for several ‘lives’ over 20-30 years.
+Wool is a naturally durable fibre.
+Wool garments can stay in circulation for a relatively long period of time, and this reduces their environmental footprint.
+Research shows that woollen products have the potential for several ‘lifetimes’, lasting 20-30 years and often longer.

-- The closed loop system, a mechanical process that returns garments to the raw fibre state and makes it into yarn again, to produce new products (particularly suitable for wool knitwear).
+- The closed loop system A mechanical process that returns garments to the raw fibre state and turns the fibre into yarn again, to produce new products (particularly suitable for wool knitwear).

-- The open loop system, through which the recycled wool becomes the basis for industrial products such as insulation or mattress padding.
+- The open loop system Here, the wool from a previous product becomes the basis for a new, usually industrial product such as insulation or mattress padding.

-- Re-engineering, whereby companies recycle old or unsold items into new products, such as creating a bag using an old woollen jacket, or taking production waste such as trimmings to make other items.
+- Re-engineering Getting creative, companies recycle old or unsold items into new products, like making a bag from an old woollen jacket, or using production waste such as trimmings to make other items.
 Wool is valuable!
 Very little wool goes to waste.

-Discarded clothing ending up in landfill sites is becoming a major global problem and here, wool is also playing a positive role.
-Choosing long-lasting, readily recyclable woollen garments over other options can reduce the quantity of textiles that ends up in landfill.
+Discarded clothing ending up in landfill sites is a major global problem and here, wool offers a postive alternative.
+By choosing long-lasting, readily recyclable woollen garments over other options, you can reduce the quantity of textiles that go to waste.